dn0sar/frontal_poc/README.md

 ## Abstract

 We introduce a new timing side-channel attack on Intel CPU processors.
-Our Frontal attack exploits the way that CPU frontend fetches and processes instructions while being interrupted.
-In particular, we observe that in modern Intel CPUs, some instruction's execution times will depend on which operations precede and succeed them, and on their virtual addresses.
-Unlike previous attacks that could only profile branches if they contained different code or were based on conditional jumps, the attack allows the adversary to distinguish between instruction-wise identical branches.
+Our _Frontal_ attack exploits timing differences that arise from how the CPU frontend fetches and processes instructions while being interrupted.
+In particular, we observe that in modern Intel CPUs, some instructions' execution times will depend on which operations precede and succeed them, and on their virtual addresses.
+Unlike previous attacks that could only profile branches if they contained different code or had known branch targets, the _Frontal_ attack allows the adversary to distinguish between instruction-wise identical branches.
 As the attack requires OS capabilities to set the interrupts, we use it to exploit SGX enclaves.
-Our attack demonstrates that a realistic SGX attacker can always observe the full enclave instruction trace, and secret-depending branching should not be used even alongside defenses to current controlled-channel attacks.
-We show that the adversary can use the Frontal attack to extract a secret from an SGX enclave if that secret was used as a branching condition for two instruction-wise identical branches.
-The attack can be exploited against several crypto libraries and affects all Intel CPUs.
+Our attack further demonstrates that secret-dependent branches should not be used even alongside defenses to current controlled-channel attacks.
+We show that the adversary can use the _Frontal_ attack to extract a secret from an SGX enclave if that secret was used as a branching condition for two instruction-wise identical branches.
+We use the attack to leak information from two cryptographic libraries and show that it affects all Intel CPUs with SGX.

 ```
 @misc{puddu2020frontal,